storacha/w3up/packages/w3up-client/README.md

     C --> D(Upload to Space using Agent)
 ```

 All uses of `w3up-client` to upload with web3.storage follow the flow above.
 This section shows the basic flows to start storing data.
-For more complex integration options, check out the [integration options][docs#integration-options] docs.
+For more complex integration options, check out the [integration options][#integration-options] docs.
 For reference, check out the [API reference docs][docs] or the source code of the [`w3up-cli` package][w3up-cli-github], which uses `w3up-client` throughout.

 > By you or your users registering a w3up beta Space via email confirmation with [web3.storage](http://web3.storage), you agree to the beta [Terms of Service](https://console.web3.storage/terms).
 Uploads to w3up will not appear in your web3.storage account (and vice versa).